H

 • How far can a fixed model's performance be pushed with test-time search alone, and under what conditions does recursive distillation degenerate vs. compound?

 • Which binds first — algorithmic ceilings, the embodied bottleneck, or compute/energy supply — determining exponential vs. hyperbolic vs. S-curve?
-Synthesized: RSI Growth Curves: Which Friction Binds First? — both this report and Anthropic's locate the binding constraint outside cognition (the slowest un-acceleratable step coupling the loop to reality); the embodied bottleneck re-paces rather than halts, data-wall/research-harder demote into compute, and the abstraction barrier is the one candidate fundamental blocker.
+Partially answered: RSI Growth Curves: Which Friction Binds First? — both this report and Anthropic's locate the binding constraint outside cognition (the slowest un-acceleratable step coupling the loop to reality); the embodied bottleneck re-paces rather than halts, data-wall/research-harder demote into compute, and the abstraction barrier is the one candidate fundamental blocker.
+Retagged #oq/now#oq/source 2026-08-10: the candidate is named but unranked, and ranking it needs external evidence rather than further synthesis.

 Sources#